huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dds_flavors.md

 * `engine_name` - (Required, String) Specifies the engine name of the dds, "DDS-Community" and "DDS-Enhanced" are supported.

-* `type` - (Optional, String) Specifies the type of the dds falvor. "mongos", "shard", "config", "replica" and "single" are supported.
+* `type` - (Optional, String) Specifies the type of the DDS favor. "mongos", "shard", "config", "replica" and "single" are supported.

 * `vcpus` - (Optional, String) Specifies the vcpus of the dds flavor.